OMouta/Cserver/README.md

 - No rate limiting or per-IP connection limits.
 - Log rotation is simple rename-based; no compression or time-based rotation.
 - No authentication or authorization.
+- CGI is implemented by spawning an interpreter process per-request (CreateProcess).
+This is simple but not high-performance;
+   for production-scale PHP use a FastCGI backend (php-fpm) and a FastCGI client/proxy in front of it.

 If you need production-grade behavior, run this behind a hardened proxy or gateway and add tests + CI.